 - Your name, institution and country location

-- Conclusions and two recommendations for how to improve the ethics of, and ethical approaches to, using AI in health research.
-The recommendations can relate to the field broadly or be specific to the case study.
+- Conclusions and two recommendations for how to improve the ethics of, and ethical approaches to, health research priority setting.

 In addition, please provide the following information, in Microsoft Word or pdf document using font Arial size 10.5.
 Please do not share sensitive personal health information.